DARLCOLLINS-GEOTECH/geodev-lab-project/data-preparation.md

 - All 843 features have `highway = tertiary`.
 - **COMPLETENESS:** The dataset is deliberately incomplete as a representation of the entire road network because only roads tagged `highway=tertiary` were extracted.
 Primary, secondary, residential, service, unclassified and other roads that people may use to reach health facilities are not included.
 - **CURRENCY:** OpenStreetMap is continuously edited, so this dataset represents the condition of OSM at the time it was extracted in **September 2026**.
 Future OSM edits will not automatically appear in the saved GeoPackage.
-- **POSITIONAL ACCURACY:** All 843 road features have valid line geometry and the AMAC roads fall within the expected FCT geographic area.
+- **POSITIONAL ACCURACY:** All 843 road features have valid line geometry, and the AMAC roads fall within the expected FCT geographic area.
 However, their exact alignment with real roads has not yet been independently verified against satellite imagery.
 A visual satellite-imagery check should therefore be completed before using the roads for detailed routing.
 - **ATTRIBUTE ACCURACY:** The main `highway` attribute is consistent because every feature is classified as `tertiary`.
 However, many optional road attributes are incomplete.
 Among the **554 tertiary-road features intersecting AMAC**, approximately:
   - **25.6%** have a road `name`;
   - **20.4%** have a `surface` value;